 From being unlucky to being humiliated

 It wouldn’t be long until Stilt-man found himself going against the likes of other heroes within the Marvel Universe.
 Even though his encounter with Spiderman landed him with a positive outlook within his career, Stilt-man didn’t succeed any better than sheer luck when trying to attack Falcon (Sam Wilson).
 Respectfully standing trial for his crimes, Wilbur’s second attempt to pursue his career as an assassin found himself not only fighting Falcon, but also his partner Captain America as well.
 Facing another embarrassing defeat as Wilbur found himself literally begging for mercy after facing defeat.
 However, Wilbur’s career took another victory when fighting against Black Goliath with his Z-Ray gun.
 Believing that he annihilated the hero, Wilbur only sent Goliath to another planet.
-As expected, the hero returned with the superhero team known as The Champions and not was Wilbur’s Z-Ray destroyed, but also faced a violent defeat in the hands of Goliath when beat Wilbur with one of his torn stilts.
+As expected, the hero returned with the superhero team known as The Champions and not only was Wilbur’s Z-Ray destroyed, but he also faced a violent defeat at the hands of Goliath, when Goliath beat Wilbur with one of his own torn stilts.

-Later Wilbur would find himself being freed by Blastaar and recruited to serve the setient computer known as FAUST.
-Armed with a new upgraded and admatium version of his battle suit, Wilbur was sent to steal radioactive isotopes.
+Later Wilbur would find himself being freed by Blastaar and recruited to serve the sentient computer known as FAUST.
+Armed with a new upgraded and adamantium version of his battle suit, Wilbur was sent to steal radioactive isotopes.
 Gaining the attention of Thor, Wilbur couldn’t fend against the hero and attempted to flee from battle only to find FAUST taking over the armor and forcing Wilbur to fight against the hero alongside Blastaar.
-Thor managed to defeat Blastaar and and the unwillingly Wilbur, who started to realize that his career as a villain may not be the best idea for him.
+Thor managed to defeat Blastaar and and the unwilling Wilbur, who started to realize that his career as a villain may not be the best idea for him.